 Normal healthy hair is constantly growing in cycles.
-People lose a certain number of hairs daily and hair follicles usually cycle through growth and loss randomly, so that you’re never losing large amounts of hair all at once.
-The two important phases of the hair cycle are a growing phase (called Anagen) and a resting phase (called Telogen).
+People lose a certain number of hairs daily.
+Hair follicles usually cycle through growth and loss randomly.
+This is so you’re never losing large amounts of hair all at once.
+Two important phases of the hair cycle are the growth phase (called Anagen) and a rest phase (called Telogen).
 In the resting phase, hair follicles are dead, which means they are not growing at all.
 At any one time, 90% of scalp hairs are actively growing, while 10% are resting.
-Healthy hair follicles are fed by the blood stream, which carries nutrients required to generate new hair growth and sustain a healthy hair growth cycle.
+Healthy hair follicles feed through the blood stream, which carries nutrients required to generate new hair growth and sustain a healthy hair growth cycle.